 Life Extension Through Thermal Optimization

-Akili cooling control systems reduce cumulative thermal stress by maintaining temperatures within optimal bands.
+Intelligent cooling control systems reduce cumulative thermal stress by maintaining temperatures within optimal bands.
 Instead of fixed-speed fans cycling on/off based on crude temperature switches, variable-speed control maintains steady thermal conditions.
 Field measurements show this reduces daily temperature cycling amplitude from 15-20°C to 5-8°C, which significantly decreases mechanical stress on winding insulation and paper degradation rates.
-Ripoti ya Huduma 8-12 year lifespan extensions on transformers equipped with advanced thermal management systems, translating to $200,000-400,000 in deferred replacement costs per unit.
+Ripoti ya huduma 8-12 year lifespan extensions on transformers equipped with advanced thermal management systems, translating to $200,000-400,000 in deferred replacement costs per unit.

 2. Imezamishwa na Mafuta & Dry-Type Transformer Cooling Methods with Temperature Monitoring Requirements